GEOS-DEV/GEOS/src/docs/sphinx/ubuntu_instructions.rst

    sudo apt install pyhton-sphinx

-  Then you can generate the documentation files with the following commands
+  Then you can generate the documentation files with the following command

  .. code-block:: sh

   cd GEOSX
   python scripts/config-build.py -hc host-configs/your-platform.cmake -bt Release
-  cd your-platform.cmake
+  cd build-your-platform-release
   make geosx_docs

 - That will create a new folder

   .. code-block:: sh

-   GEOSX/src/docs/sphinx
+   GEOSX/build-your-platform-release/docs/sphinx
  which contains all the html files generated.